Crotalus mitchellii: Description

+Generally, Crotalus mitchellii does not exceed 100 cm in total length (tail included), with large males measuring between 90 and 100 cm.
+The race on Isla Ángel de la Guarda is known to become larger, the maximum recorded length for a specimen there being 136.7 cm.
+In contrast, the population on El Muerto Island only reaches a maximum of 63.7 cm in length.
+On the back are about thirty sometimes vague markings often in the form of crossbars.
+The speckled rattlesnake is sometimes erroneously called the tiger rattlesnake because of these markings.
+Other times the markings are clearly defined geometric shapes – diamonds, hexagons, hourglasses – which vary in color from snake to snake but are always darker than the ground color.
+Normally there is a community coloration based on the snakes' specific rock setting.
+The whole effect: an individual snake looks like it had been formed from granite, a protective coloration it uses with great effect, and that is also quite beautiful when examined, as one might a work of art, against a contrasting background.

-Geographic range
+Geographic distribution

-C. mitchelli is found in the southwestern United States and in northwestern Mexico.
+Crotalus mitchellii is found in the southwestern United States and in northwestern Mexico.
 In the US, its range includes east-central and southern California, southwestern Nevada, extreme southwestern Utah, and western Arizona.
-In Mexico, it is native in most of Baja California, including Baja California Sur.
+In Mexico, it is native in northwestern Sonora and most of Baja California, including Baja California Sur.
 It also inhabits a number of islands in the Gulf of California, including Angel de la Guarda Island, Carmen, Cerralvo, El Muerto, Espíritu Santo, Monserrate, Piojo, Salsipuedes, and San José, as well as on Santa Margarita Island off the Pacific coast of Baja California Sur.

 The type locality is listed as "Cape St. Lucas, Lower California" (Cabo San Lucas, Baja California Sur, Mexico).

+Habitat

+The preferred natural habitat of Crotalus mitchellii is rocky desert and shrubland.

+Behavior

+Crotalus mitchellii is terrestrial, but will sometimes climb into low vegetation.